 Enter the forthcoming Page Experience Update.
 Back in May 2020, Google announced that they’re going to be significantly changing the way that they gauge user experience for ranking purposes.

-What’s more, they’re giving us the better part of a year to prepare.
+What’s more, they’ve given people a year to prepare.
 This is somewhat unusual as Google has been known to drop major updates at a moment’s notice in the past!
 So, what’s going to happen?
 What does this update include?
 Let’s investigate…

 What is the Page Experience Update?